prashantkr29/Remote-dev-env/README.md

-# Java Development Environment on Kubernetes
+# Remote Development Environment on Kubernetes

 ## Overview

-This manifest deploys a browser-based Java development environment inside Kubernetes with a custom image that includes Java 21 and JVM debugging tools.
+This manifest deploys a browser-based Java development environment inside Kubernetes with a custom image that currently includes Java 21 and JVM debugging tools.
 The environment allows developers to access a VS Code–like IDE directly from a web browser and work on Java applications within the Kubernetes cluster.